 Music by Jean-Philippe Rameau.
 'Rousset and his team give absolutely flawless performances, brimming with zestful enthusiasm and razor-sharp precision, and in such able hands how can Rameau's star not be one of the brightest in the baroque firmament?'

 Choral music by Johann Simon Mayr.
 'This world premiere recording is in every way exemplary ...'

 Music for military band and chorus. '... some great off-the-beaten track items that deserve to be heard more often.'

 Music by Rameau, Philidor, Blavet, Guignon and Duphly. '... an intensity and sweetness of tone that is consistently engaging.'

-Donizetti's 'Rosmonda d'Inghilterra', strongly recommended. '...
+Donizetti's 'Rosmonda d'Inghilterra'. '...
 Sebastiano Rolli keeps things ticking over nicely, thus never diminishing the boiling undercurrents that continually simmer in the protagonists' spirits.'

 Rossini's 'Sigismondo'. '... an excellent live recording of a rare bel canto gem that deserves serious scrutiny by all those interested in Italian melodrama.'